Best Horizontal Carry Knives – Continuous Update

 That belt clip is easy to switch around, though.
 It just takes a couple phillips-head screws, and you can throw it on for left or right-handed carry anywhere on your belt and it’ll sit nice and tidy.

-Overall I have found the size and design of this knife to be extremely practical in a variety of situations which explains its popularity.
-If I were going to be nitpicky, I would recommend Southern Grind sell a pocket clip sheath similar to the Boker Barlow Burnley BFF, so that this knife could be carried as a pocket fixed blade.
-It’s a good size for that style of carrying, but it works just fine as is.
+Overall, we’ve found the size and design of this knife to be extremely practical in a variety of situations which explains its popularity.
+We wouldn’t mind seeing this sold with some kind of option for a sheath with a pocket clip similar to the Boker Barlow Burnley BFF, because it’s a good size of fixed blade EDC.

 LionSteel M2M